mas-bandwidth/gafferongames/content/post/integration_basics.md

         dv/dt = a = F/m

-and velocity is the rate of change in position over time:
+Similarly, velocity is the rate of change in position over time:

         dx/dt = v